okezieobi/server-my-diary-demo/README.md

 # server-my-diary-demo-v1
-API for MyDiary, an online journal where users can pen down their thoughts and feelings
+REST API for MyDiary, an online journal where users can pen down their thoughts and feelings

 ## API docs
 https://diary-app-demo-v1.azurewebsites.net/api-docs